jkutner/heroku-java-docker/README.md

 ./build.sh
 ```

+This will build a Docker image with the tag "heroku/java".

-The from your application directory run this to start a container:
+Then, from your application directory run this to start a container:

 ```
 $ docker run --publish 8080:8080 -it -v `pwd`:/app:ro --rm heroku/java